-Market risk is the risk that changes in market prices due to foreign exchange and interest rates fluctuations will affect the Corporation's revenues or the value of its financial instruments.
+Market risk is the risk that changes in market prices due to fluctuations in foreign exchange rates and interest rates could affect the Corporation's revenues or the value of its financial instruments.
 The objective of market risk management is to mitigate and control exposures within acceptable parameters while optimizing the return on risk.